310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 <th>(What am I thinking… He may seem capable of rebuilding a fountain in one night, and can perform other miraculous, unfathomable spectacles, but…)</th>

 <th>(Just because he can, doesn’t mean I should ask him to do another.
 I have no right to do so.
-We’re not friends—we’re nothing to each other.
+We aren’t friends — we’re nothing to each other.
 I should solve my problems on my own.)</th>

 <th>(I don’t want to be a helpless victim that asks for help from heroes—I want to *become* a hero.)</th>